and-r/anyflyer/README.md

 ## License
 My work itself is licensed under MIT license, you can find it in LICENSE file in main repository folder.

-Irrlicht, a 3D graphics engine which my application uses, is licensed under zlib/libpng (which allows free use both commercial and non-commercial).
+Irrlicht, the 3D graphics engine which my application uses, is licensed under zlib/libpng (which allows free use both commercial and non-commercial).

 Subsequently, Irrlicht Engine is based in part on the work of the Independent JPEG Group, the zlib and libpng.